vbacollective/riff/docs/API_REFERENCE.md

 Check:

 - File path exists.
+- Buffer capacity can grow or was reserved successfully.
+- Office has enough memory for the decoded audio.
 - Media Foundation supports the file.
-- Buffer pool is not full.
+- Buffer capacity can grow and memory allocation is succeeding.
 - There is enough memory.

 ```vb